 The International Studies Program offers a flexible and rigorous interdisciplinary undergraduate major and minor in the Morrissey College of Arts and Sciences that develops keen analytical skills and ethical reasoning amidst complex global dynamics.
 Our faculty is drawn from many departments across the Morrissey College of Arts and Sciences.
 Students in our major take seven IS Core courses and six courses in one of four concentrations, study abroad, and satisfy a rigorous foreign language requirement and complete a senior research project.
 Students in the IS minor complete six courses in one of four concentrations.

 Applying to Be an International Studies Major

 All students completing the IS major, regardless of school, must demonstrate advanced proficiency in one modern foreign language or intermediate proficiency in two modern foreign languages.
 All students completing the IS minor must demonstrate intermediate proficiency in a modern foreign language.
 Visit the International Studies website for more about how to meet these requirements.

 The International Studies major requires at least 13 courses, totaling 45 credits.
-This includes seven classes (24 credits) in the IS core; six classes (18 credits) in one of four concentrations; and a senior seminar (3 credits) or thesis (6 credits).
+This includes seven classes (24 credits) in the IS core; six classes (18 credits) in one of four concentrations; and a senior seminar (3 credits) or thesis (6 credits, 3 of which count toward an elective).
 At least 27 of these credits must be applied exclusively to the IS major and cannot fulfill requirements for another major or minor.
 Courses to meet the major’s language requirements (noted above) are not included, although they confer university credit and meet the university’s language requirements.
 Visit the International Studies website for complete details.

 The four concentrations available to IS majors and minors are: